pradavic-1972/epson-qx11-research/docs/index.md

 ## 🤝 Contribute

 Have ROMs, photos, or knowledge about the QX-11 or related Epson systems?
 Feel free to submit a pull request or open an issue.

 ---

+## 💾 Disclaimer

+ROM dumps and photos are shared for **educational and preservation purposes only**.
+The copyright of any original software belongs to its respective owners.

+---